Collection Development Policy

 Related Documents

 The specificities of the acquisitions and collection development processes, as well as the relevant state and federal regulations to which the Society adheres, may change over time.
-Current practices of the acquisitions department are detailed in acquisitions policies, including deaccessioning policy (approved by Council, April 21, 2023) and gift acceptance policy and exceptions to same (approved by Council, April 21, 2023).
-Current curatorial practices are recorded in internal Collections Management scope notes, which include specific notes for each curatorial area.
+Current practices of the acquisitions department are detailed in acquisitions policies, including the deaccessioning policy (approved by Council, April 21, 2023) and the gift acceptance policy and exceptions to same (approved by Council, April 21, 2023).
+Current curatorial practices are recorded in internal collections management scope notes, which include specific notes for each curatorial area.

 -Approved by the AAS Council, January 19, 2024